vn-tools/danganronpa-tools/README.md

 LIN script compiler / decompiler.

 To compile a script file, simply supply the input file (and optionally an output file).
 The compiler will spit out a .lin file, which you can add into the game.
-Example syntax: lin_compiler input.txt output.lin
+Example: `lin_compiler input.txt output.lin`

 Decompiling works exactly the same, except you supply a -d (or --decompile) argument.
-Example: lin_compiler -d input.lin output.txt
+Example: `lin_compiler -d input.lin output.txt`

-If you are working with Danganronpa 2 script files, you should additionally pass the -dr2 (or --danganronpa2) argument.
+If you are working with Danganronpa 2 script files, you should additionally pass the `-dr2` (or `--danganronpa2`) argument.

 ### `wad_archiver`